Who we are

 Personal Manifesto

-Everything made sense.
+And suddenly everything made sense.